BitcoinDesign/Guide/guide/how-it-works/ecash/overview.md

 {% include tip/close.html %}

-The spectrum of decentralization and custody for bitcoin ranges from highly decentralized to highly centralized.
+The spectrum of decentralization and custody for Bitcoin ranges from highly decentralized to highly centralized.
 Holding self-custodial Bitcoin on the base layer is the least risky and most decentralized, rated at 0.
-Self-custodial Lightning is slightly more centralized at 2, while custodial Lightning moves further towards centralization at 7.
-ETFs sit at the extreme end, being the most centralized and risky.
-Ecash offers improvements over custodial Lightning by providing better privacy and security.
+Self-custodial Lightning is slightly more centralized at 1, while custodial Lightning moves further towards centralization at 6.
+ETFs sit at the other extreme, being the most centralized and risky.
+Ecash improves over custodial Lightning by providing better privacy and security.

 ### Ecash vs Custodial Lightning
 <div class="nodes -full-width" markdown="1">